Inside the Program

 For an aspiring reporter, the Fox News Ailes Junior Reporters Program is a rare and exciting opportunity.
 Where else can you start your career in journalism, learning from the best in the business while on the national news stage?

 Junior Reporters receive daily guidance and feedback from NYC management.
-Whether it’s an assignment manager reviewing their daily pitches, a senior vice president evaluating their production and writing skills or a veteran correspondent critiquing their storytelling, Fox News challenges the Junior Reporters to continually hone their journalistic skills and capabilities.
+Whether it’s an assignment manager reviewing daily pitches, a senior vice president evaluating production and writing skills or a veteran correspondent critiquing storytelling, Fox News challenges the Junior Reporters to continually hone their journalistic skills and capabilities.
 In order to make this program successful, we’re looking for exceptional candidates who have a natural affinity for story-telling, a strong work ethic and passion to succeed.